lucianmot/untitled-app/README.md

 You've slain a skeleton at 1:57pm.
 You've gained 1 xp and 1 gold.

+Today, 6th of April, you've slain 1 skeletons.
+And gained 1 xp and 1 gold coins.
+Congratulations adventurer, see you tomorrow! :)

+A new day, a new adventure!
+Off to the Dungeon you go!
 Completed 30 mins work
 You've slain a skeleton at xx:09pm.
 You've gained 1 xp and 1 gold.